Adventist Health Portland: History

-In the late 1920s the fire marshal condemned the top two floors of the Mt.
-Tabor facilities' building because it did not meet fire code.
-Rather than operate in limited quarters, the hospital board decided to raze the building and rebuild.
-It was closed on September 21, 1920, and reconstruction on the original site was completed in the spring of 1922.
-This modern facility was equipped with private rooms that had hot and cold running water, the first of its kind in Oregon.
-Dr. Holden performed the first surgery, an emergency appendectomy, on April 21, 1922, while painters and plasterers were still working the interior.
-Two years after the new building was completed, more space was needed.
-A nurse's dormitory was added in 1928 and two new wings in 1949 and 1964.

 During the 1950s and 1960s new additions were made including training programs in medical technology, radiological technology, practical nursing and a pediatrics department.
 In the mid-1960s it was determined that expansion and relocation was again necessary.
 A lack of funds prompted the hospital board to turn to the public for support.
 The $2.5 million expansion also received aid from federal grants and the Seventh-day Adventist church.
 Administrators purchased the 232 acre Glendover Golf Course planning to reserve 46 acre for the hospital and redesigning the remaining land into a 27-hole championship golf course and driving range.
 Controversy over this plan arose resulting in the county purchasing the land back from the hospital and a new site was purchased on SE Market Street.

-During the construction plans, the desire to be linked with other denominational health care facilities prompted Adventist Medical Center (AMC), as it was now known, to join Adventist Health on February 8, 1973.